halcyonseeker/leibowitz/README.md

 * The cli needs a way to normalize paths before passing them to the library; CL is absolutely clueless when it comes to resolving unix path notation.
+* Add more error handling to the web UI!
+Right now it is insanely easy to get this thing to crash.
+* Make indexing and thumbnail generation operations run in parallel, they're way too slow right now.
+* Improve search by allow the user to search in different fields instead of a homogeneous dump.
+Also include tags in datum search terms.

 Notes
 -----